-- late 30’s, the portfolio would be worth almost $43k in todays dolllars;
+- late 30’s, the portfolio would be worth almost $43k in today’s dollars;

-- late 40’s, the portfolio would be worth almost $70k in todays dolllars;
+- late 40’s, the portfolio would be worth almost $70k in today’s dollars;

-- late 60’s, the portfolio would be worth almost $187k in todays dolllars.
+- late 60’s, the portfolio would be worth almost $187k in today’s dollars.

-Of course, there are tax consequences of investing on behalf of your children in a non-registered in-trust account.
-To get straight to the point, any dividends/interest generated by the account are taxed to the contributor (ie. in my case, I would take the tax hit – not great).
+There are tax consequences of investing on behalf of your children in a non-registered in-trust account.
+To get straight to the point, any dividends/interest generated by the account are taxed to the contributor (ie. parents would likely take the tax hit – not great).

 However, capital gains are taxed in the hands of the beneficiary (ie. the children – bonus!).
 With capital gains taxed in the hands of minors, this would result in very little tax in most situations.

 In the case of RESPs and insurance, you’ll be better off in terms of tax liability.